Find Trade Colleges

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-There were about 22,400 jobs for Furniture Finisher in 2016 (in the United States).
+In 2016, there was an estimated number of 22,400 jobs in the United States for Furniture Finisher.
 There is little to no growth in job opportunities for Furniture Finisher.
 There will be an estimated 2,000 positions for Furniture Finisher per year.

 undefined